kevinyswong/kevinyswong.github.io/index.md

-  that group of penguins straddling so clumsily over this immense space, how they lurch with their tiny feet, how they glide on their bellies, how they stay close to others for warmth, how beautiful they seem, several hundred living creatures in this inhospital home of barren ice, how precarious their lives are in this desolate landscape as spectacular as it is grim, eternally silent to their cries.
+  that group of penguins straddling so clumsily over this immense space, how they lurch with their tiny feet, how they glide on their bellies, how they stay close to others for warmth, how beautiful they seem, several hundred living creatures in this inhospitable home of barren ice, how precarious their lives are in this desolate landscape as spectacular as it is grim, magisterially silent to their cries.
 In spite of all this, does the penguin derange itself, disturb the small moments of beauty, by bewailing its situation?
 Does it feel entitled to some beneficial end, some land of redemption graced by divine spirits?
 Trapped in an identically grueling situation, what could be the purpose of meritocrats continually struggling to maintain their position and passing on their privileges to the next generation so they can socially reproduce their status?
 Why do frenzied capitalists chasing blind profit create myriad desires and mislead the public into thinking such fabricated necessities provide any satiety?
 Why all this comparison and conceit?
 Why all this roving, jostling, all these ordeals and labors and strife to acquire things that never quench the thirst?
 Why the many pomps and excitements and frictions of human motions, all sassy and abuzz?
 So echoes Schopenhauer: "[H]e does not see the why and the wherefore, the reward for this, but has accepted the value of that pledge in good faith and on trust without looking into it."

   <br>